blackfennec-org/blackfennec/docs/source/development/extensions/type_extension.rst

 Creating a Wrapper for the Type
 """""""""""""""""""""""""""""""
 Black Fennec lacks the ability to create a concrete Type instance directly.
 Instead it is recommended to create a wrapper for the Type that can be used to interact with instances of it.
-The snipped below is an example of a File wrapper:
+The snippet below is an example of a File wrapper:

 .. code-block:: python